pleiadesian/pleiadesian.github.io/source/_posts/GSoC-2021-project-Using-BALANCED-READS-on-RGW-Calls-to-RADOS.md

 ## Overview

 I contributed 5 pull requests to Ceph Object Gateway (radosgw).
-Among the 5 PRs, 2 is merged, 2 is closed and 1 is waiting to be reviewed.
+Among the 5 PRs, 3 is merged and 2 is closed.
 <!--more-->

 ## Details